laurenlolak/Product-Management-Work/README.md

 - Saturday: 9am, 10am and 11am
 - Sunday: 8am

 For Facebook, the window for B2C is between 9-10am, 12-1pm and 4-5pm daily.
-Originally we elected for posts at 5pm; however, after reviewing the engagement stats from the first week of the campaign, I altered the Facebook posts schedule around 12pm.
+Originally we elected for posts at 5pm; however, after reviewing the engagement stats from the first week of the campaign, I altered the Facebook schedule to post between 11am and 12pm.

 <b>Second Week of Campaign</b>
 <img src="Hootsuite - Empty Chest Posts 1.jpg"